ito-adrianto/ito-adrianto.github.io/_pages/work-in-progress.md

 ### Risk tolerance: Do employee-owned firms hire workers that fit with the ownership culture?

 Previous studies show that employee-owned firms have distinct human resource practices that distinguish them from conventional firms (e.g., group-based incentives and higher autonomy).
 One highly cited such practice is the compensation package in employee-owned firms in the form of ownership shares, which tends to be riskier than base salary.
 As such, ESOP firms may want to hire employees who fit the “risky” ownership culture, and only those who have a high tolerance for risk will be willing to join these firms.
 I investigate whether employees in employee-owned firms are more risk-tolerant than those in other firms with no such plan.

-### Are employee-owned firms more ethical?
-Employee ownership and environmental, social, and governance impacts

-In ESOP firms, employee-owners have a longer-term perspective than external shareholders since they can realize the returns from stock ownership only when they leave the company.
-This poses two consequences.
-First, they may choose organizational policies that ensure operational sustainability.
-Second, they may prioritize their (selfish) well-being instead of that of external parties (i.e., external shareholders, customers, and society).
-In this study, I test the two predictions.
-I compare public employee-owned firms with public conventional firms with respect to their ratings on the long-term commitment to socially responsible investments and ESG investment standards, and the levels of emissions and environmental violations.